awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-python.md

 # Data Key Caching Example in Python<a name="sample-cache-example-python"></a>

-This code sample creates a basic implementation of data key caching with a [LocalCryptoMaterialsCache](data-caching-details.md#simplecache) in Python\.
+This code sample creates a basic implementation of data key caching with a [local cache](data-caching-details.md#simplecache) in Python\.
 For details about the Python implementation of the AWS Encryption SDK, see [AWS Encryption SDK for Python](python.md)\.

-The code creates two instances of a LocalCryptoMaterialsCache; one for data producers that are encrypting data and another for data consumers \(Lambda functions\) that are decrypting data\.
-For implementation details, see the [Python documentation](http://aws-encryption-sdk-python.readthedocs.io/en/latest/) for the AWS Encryption SDK\.
+The code creates two instances of a local cache; one for data producers that are encrypting data and another for data consumers \(Lambda functions\) that are decrypting data\.
+For implementation details, see the [Python documentation](https://aws-encryption-sdk-python.readthedocs.io/en/latest/) for the AWS Encryption SDK\.

 ## Producer<a name="producer-python"></a>

 The producer gets a map, converts it to JSON, uses the AWS Encryption SDK to encrypt it, and pushes the ciphertext record to an [Kinesis stream](https://aws.amazon.com/kinesis/streams/) in each region\.

-The code defines a [caching cryptographic materials manager](data-caching-details.md#caching-cmm) \(caching CMM\) and associates it with a [LocalCryptoMaterialsCache](data-caching-details.md#simplecache) and an underlying KMS [master key provider](concepts.md#master-key-provider)\.
+The code defines a [caching cryptographic materials manager](data-caching-details.md#caching-cmm) \(caching CMM\) and associates it with a [local cache](data-caching-details.md#simplecache) and an underlying KMS [master key provider](concepts.md#master-key-provider)\.
 The caching CMM caches the data keys \(and [related cryptographic materials](data-caching-details.md#cache-entries)\) from the master key provider\.
 It also interacts with the cache on behalf of the SDK and enforces security thresholds that you set\.

 Because the call to the `encrypt` method specifies a caching CMM, instead of a regular [cryptographic materials manager \(CMM\)](concepts.md#crypt-materials-manager) or master key provider, the method will use data key caching\.